-Key matters for discussion Comments Status of the audit PricewaterhouseCoopers LLP (PwC or we) have substantially completed our audit of the consolidated financial statements (the financial statements).
-Significant outstanding items at time of mailing include the following: Receipt of signed management representation letter; Receipt of response to legal confirmation letters from external legal counsel; Board approval of the financial statements; and Subsequent events procedures to the date of our auditor's report.
+Key matters for discussion Comments Status of the audit PricewaterbouseCoopers LLP (PwC or we) have substantially completed our audit of the consolidated financial statements (the financial statements).
+Significant outstanding items at time of mailing include the following: Receipt of signed management representation letter; Receipt of response to legal confirmation letters from external and internal legal counsel; Board approval of the financial statements; and Subsequent events procedures to the date of our auditor's report.
 Significant accounting, auditing and reporting matters discussed with management Significant accounting estimates In preparing the financial statements there were a number of significant accounting estimates that required management judgment: Post-employment and post-retirement benefits (pension and other) Discount rates and other actuarial assumptions such as mortality rates and retirement age are incorporated in the valuation of these obligations.
-Contingent liabilities (unsettled accident claims) The measurement of the unsettled accident claims liability also uses a number of estimates and actuarial assumptions.
-Other significant provisions The financial statements include various other significant provisions which are based on management judgment and historical experience.
-PwC work performed: We examined the third party actuarial valuations of the TTC Pension Fund and employee future benefit obligations and methodology used to record the pension and employee future benefit liabilities.
-We noted an unadjusted difference relating to the disclosure in Note 9 (Employee Future Benefits) of the financial statements of the TTC.
+Contingent liabilities (unsettled accident claims) The measurement of the unsettled accident claims liability uses a number of estimates and actuarial assumptions.
+Other significant provisions The financial statements include various other significant provisions which are based on management judgement and historical experience.
+PwC work performed: Post-employment and post-retirement benefits We examined the third party actuarial valuations of the TTC Pension Fund and employee future benefit obligations at year-end with the assistance of our Pw Cactuarial specialists to assess the appropriateness of the assumptions and methodology used to record the pension and employee future benefit liabilities.
+There were no issues identified as a result